Miniature Art: From Ancient Manuscripts to Modern Jewellery Design

 By Ena Mulavdic

-Regarding the etymology of the word "miniature", its Latin ancestor concerned not size, but color.
-The word miniature derives from the Latin word "minium", which refers to the red lead used by medieval artists to decorate the initial letters in illuminated manuscripts (figure 1).
-Mentioned red pigment was known as "minium" and it was one of the earliest colours for decoration initial letters in illuminated manuscripts.
+Interestingly, the etymology of the word "miniature" is rooted not in size, but in color.
+The term derives from the Latin word "minium," which refers to the red lead used by medieval artists to embellish the initial letters in illuminated manuscripts (see figure 1).
+This red pigment, known as "minium," was among the earliest colors employed to decorate these initial letters, highlighting the importance of color in the origins of the term.

 Figure 1.
 “Minium” or red lead as mineral and as pigment